 Space Operations Overview

-The Space Operations Overview program aims to illustrate the basic features of contemporary space operations.
+In the Space Operations Overview program, we aim to illustrate the basic features of contemporary space operations.

-The program will expose the complexities involved in the conduct of space operations and introduce learners to the basic underlying concepts of the physics of space.
-Factors that influence the ability of humans to interact with the domain including policy and law, the contested nature of the domain and space weather will be illustrated using real-life examples and simulations.
-The complexities of space mission design, launch and operations will be illustrated throughout the program using mission analysis and simulation software.
-The concepts of space security and the contested nature of the domain will be interspersed throughout the course as key themes.
+We expose learners to the complexities involved in conducting space operations and introduce them to the fundamental underlying concepts of the physics of space.
+We use real-life examples and simulations to illustrate factors that influence our ability to interact with the domain, such as policy and law, the contested nature of the domain, and space weather.
+Mission analysis and simulation software illustrate the complexities of space mission design, launch, and operations.
+Key themes, such as space security and the contested nature of the domain, are interspersed throughout the course.

 This course is broken into the following core learning topics: